proteinreport/proteinreport.org/content/newswire/industrializing-cell-based-meats-summit-returns-2nd-year/index.md

 -   Delve into the technical details behind producing meat that tastes and feels as close to real meat as possible
--   Define and future-proof your strategy to ensure scalability and affordability of clean and cultured cell [&]{.amp} plant-based meat
+-   Define and future-proof your strategy to ensure scalability and affordability of clean and cultured cell & plant-based meat
 -   Rival any traditional products in the marketplace and provide consumers with better alternatives and more choice
 -   Gain a deeper understanding of the current cell-based meat landscape